markd2/RandomLearning/PERQ/image-tools/readme.md

 * `ascii2bin` - same as ASCII2BIN, but mac-side
 * `pic2png` - convert a PERQ "pic" format (described in SIGUTILS.PAS) to png
 * `png2pic` - convert a png to a PERQ "pic"
+* `ROOSTEROOP` - display a .pic file on the PERQ side.

 ## Typical workflow

+all of the "2" programs take two arguments.
+First is the sourece filename, second is where to save the converted data.

+ROOSTEROOP takes a single argument, the name of a .pic file

 ### Get an existing image off of PERQemu (optional)